Market Outlook: Rwanda

 Summary of Latest Price Predictions for Rwanda

-At 2026-03-25, the national average market price was 58,475.00 RWF, with forecasts indicating a moderate increase to 0.00 RWF by mid-October before easing to around 55,918.00 RWF by the end of November.
+At 4 May 2026, the national average market price was 63,079.00 RWF, with forecasts indicating a strong decrease to an average of 58,880.00 RWF in June 2026.
 Regional projections show a varied pattern of price movements across the country.
-KISUMU (+7.0%), UMUJYI WA KIGALI (+0.2%) are expected to experience the strongest upward shifts.
-Meanwhile, declines are anticipated in AMAJVEPFO (-4.8%), MAJYARUGURU (-4.7%), IBURENGERAZUBA (-2.3%), with smaller decreases expected in IBURASIRASUBA (-1.6%).
+Meanwhile, declines are anticipated in MAJYARUGURU (-8.8%), IBURASIRASUBA (-2.6%).

 Market Forecasts Overview